 Founded by Anastasia in 1979, a woman who moved from Indonesia to Singapore for love, they also sell other sweet treats like getuk getuk and ondeh ondeh.
 According to locals, the best time to visit is after noon, when the lapis are at their best.

-At their simplest, they appear a caramel brown but you'll also find them decked out in rainbow colours, especially lime green and scarlet.
+At their simplest, they appear a caramel brown but you’ll also find them decked out in rainbow colours, especially lime green and scarlet.
+As edible gifts go, these are some of the best.

 - You’ll need a 3 pronged “UK” plug or a world adapter like this.